WestGrid/manitobaSummerSchool2018/1-program.md

 - talk to Jana about coffee breaks

 **Grigory:**
-- EITC E2-320 and EITC E2-330 (in Engineering and Information Technologies Centre); these are side by side, 80 people each, no desk power sockets; also have Westgrid room E2-528 (10 people max) two floors above these
 - confirm that the U allows us to charge fees
 - talk to "one senior and important CS professor"